Feeling hesitant about leaving your gun in the car? Discover some useful tips for certain situations to help you make a good decision.

 Lucky for you, they make gun vaults of all shapes and sizes which are much more secure than just leaving it out in the open.

-- Portable case with a secure BUILT-IN LOCK SYSTEM.
-Integrating Vaultek’s precision engineered safe technology and anti-impact latch design, LifePod travel cases feature a built-in lock allowing you to quickly lock LifePod for added security when needed.
+- PORTABLE CASE with a secure BUILT-IN LOCK SYSTEM.
+Integrating precision engineered safe technology and anti-impact latch design, LifePod travel cases feature a built-in lock allowing you to quickly lock LifePod for added security when needed.
+Easily portable to travel in your car, the office, on a boat, backpacks, and in luggage.
+Meets TSA guidelines.

 - DUAL SIDE COMPRESSION LATCHES combine with an inner rubber gasket to form a watertight seal.
-LifePods are IP-65 rated for environmental protection, airtight, dust proof, and float in water.
-INCLUDED ACCESSORIES fabric lanyard, manual keys, 19” steel security cable, and crate foam.
+LifePod has ENVIRONMENTAL PROTECTION to be airtight, dust proof, and floats in water when loaded with 2lb of weight.
+INCLUDED ACCESSORIES: Nylon tether lanyard, manual keys, crate foam, and steel security cable.

 I’ve had my car broken into in the past.
 Thankfully, my gun wasn’t in the car, because that’s just not something I need to deal with.